Off-Grid in Maricopa County, Arizona.

 County averages don't buy land.
 Specific addresses do.

 Two parcels five miles apart in Maricopa County can score 50 points apart.
-Run a free AcreLens report on a specific address — no signup required for the first one — and see real off-grid scores backed by NREL, USGS, FEMA, and county records.
+Sign up and get 3 free AcreLens reports a month on the specific addresses you’re considering — real off-grid scores backed by NREL, USGS, FEMA, and county records.

 Maricopa County under other lenses